 - Older adults

 - Obesity, physical activity and sedentariness

 I teach courses in child psychology and youth and childhood studies for the OU.
-I teach on the Social Determinants of Health Inequalities module on the Master of Public Health within ScHARR and perform the role of Dissertation Co-ordinator within the School.
-I have taught undergraduates in prison, and I have mentored new lecturers.
+I have taught on the Social Determinants of Health Inequalities module on the Master of Public Health within ScHARR and performed the role of Dissertation Co-ordinator within the School from 2015 - 2017.
+I have taught undergraduates in prison, and I have mentored lecturers.
 I have considerable experience in distance learning and the uses of communications technology to deliver university courses.

 Sits on ScHARR's Staff Development Committee

 Director of Heeley City Farm, a community-based and led training, employment and youth enterprise in Sheffield

 Reviewer for the Journal of Applied Research in Intellectual Disabilities and the Journal for Intellectual Disability Research.

 - Evaluation of the NHS England Workforce Race Equality Standard (WRES)

 Croot L, Rimmer M, Salway S, Hatton C, Dowse E, Lavin J, Bennett SE, Harris J, O’Cathain A. Adjusting a mainstream weight management intervention for people with intellectual disabilities: a user centred approach.
 International Journal for Equity in Health.
 2018 Dec;17(1):159.